Writer Photo

 SAARC nations and Pakistan, Iraq, Somalia, Sudan, Nigeria and Afghanistan which are on ‘prior reference” list are the ones that’ll have tough luck as far as eVisas are concerned.
 There’s some good news for Afghan nationals though, India may open its doors for them to stay for up to 2 years on humanitarian grounds, subject to checks and balances to avoid misuse.

-Visa Rejected (Photo Credit – Mohamed Hassan)
+E-Visa and Visa on Arrival for India Visa Rejected (Photo Credit – Mohamed Hassan)

 A brief overview of the e-visa process for India